 Toby was living in a 4 bedroom home in the golf course community of Grand Haven.
 Some of his reasons for moving involved avoiding maintenance and reducing his fixed costs.
 Being a realtor he has tons of experience in what to look for – and what to be cautious about.
 These days, with so many developments in trouble, you cannot be too cautious about the financial and legal condition of the development you buy into.
 His analysis includes a detailed rundown of the risks he sees along with a chart of expenses he expects to pay.
 It is very well done.

 In the end Toby and his wife Shirley bought a 1858 sq.ft. unit for $170,000.
 The condo originally sold for just under $600,000 in 2006.
-The short sale took 6 months from signing the contract to closing.
+Getting the land for sale California usually takes 6 months from signing the contract to closing this way.

 See the entire Toby article on his Tidelands purchase